glotzerlab/rowan/paper/paper.md

 # Acknowledgements

 This work was partially supported by a Simons Investigator award from the Simons Foundation to Sharon Glotzer.
-We would like to acknowledge Carl S.
+We would like to acknowledge Bradley D.
-Adorf, Matthew P. Spellings, and Bradley D. Dice for helpful suggestions and discussions during the development of this package.
+Dice, Carl S. Adorf, and Matthew P. Spellings for helpful suggestions and discussions during the development of this package.

 # References